20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 ## 5. Post hoc differentiation

 Its often necessary to build a tree of your expressions, that can be re-evaluated at a later date - eg for reverse differentiation[^1], or if you want to run forwards differentiation multiple times.
-The resulting AST can also then be used to generate code, which is very useful for high performance differentiation
+The resulting AST can also then be used to generate code, which is very useful for high performance differentiation.
+In practice, its very rare that I ever use dual numbers directly on concrete values, but instead output the AST and derivatives of that AST as code - because the resulting code gets evaluated billions of times

 ### Code

-The basic gist is that you have something that looks like this:
+The basic gist for building a node base AST type here is something that looks like this:

 ```c++
 namespace op {